-Median household income for rural (nonmetropolitan) counties rose to $44,212 in 2015, an increase of 3.4 percent over the prior year (after adjusting for inflation).
-This was the second year in a row of rising real income for the median rural household, ending 6 years of declines during and after the end of the Great Recession of 2007-09.
-The 2015 figure remains 3.5 percent below its 2007 peak.
-Urban (metropolitan) median income has now risen for 3 years in a row, reaching $58,260 in 2015.
+Median household income for rural (nonmetropolitan) counties rose to $45,295 in 2016, an increase of 1.2 percent over the prior year (after adjusting for inflation).
+This was the third year in a row of rising real income for the median rural household, but growth was slower than in 2015, when median income rose by 3.4 percent.
+Urban (metropolitan) median income has now risen for 4 years in a row, reaching $60,542 in 2016.

 In all years since 2007, rural median income was about 25 percent below the urban median.
 However, because these figures do not take account of geographic differences in the cost of living, this may overstate the gap in household purchasing power between urban and rural areas.